 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation

-- Credit risk: The Company attempts to mitigate credit risk by assessing the credit rating of new customers prior to entering into contracts and by entering into contracts with customers with agreed credit terms as well as monitoring the trade receivables balances outstanding regularly and at the reporting date do not expect any losses from non-performance by counterparties.
-Credit risk also arises from cash and cash equivalents with amounts held by banks.
+- Credit risk – the Company attempts to mitigate credit risk by assessing the credit rating of new customers prior to entering into contracts and by entering into contracts with customers with agreed credit terms.
+In addition, the Company monitors the trade receivables balances outstanding regularly and at the reporting date does not expect any losses from non-performance by counterparties.

-- Liquidity risk: This arises from the management of working capital and the finance charges and principal repayments on its debt instruments.
+- Liquidity risk – this arises from the management of working capital and finance charges.
 Management’s policy is to ensure that it will always have sufficient cash to allow it to meet its liabilities when they become due.
-Management also prepares 12 month cash flow projections as well as information regarding cash balances on a daily basis.
+Management also prepares 12-month cash flow projections, as well as information regarding cash balances on a daily basis.
 At the end of the financial year, these projections indicated that the Group expected to have sufficient liquid resources to meet its obligations under all reasonably expected circumstances.

 The Company ensures that it operates within is legal and regulatory parameters in several ways.
 There is a dedicated in-house legal team which advises the Group on all parts of the business.
 The in-house legal team also refers legal matters to Travers Smith LLP, the Company’s legal counsel, where further legal corporate knowledge is required.
 The Company Secretary has a strong understanding of the regulatory requirements for the Company and guides both the Board and management in understanding what is required by AMP.

-finnCap Ltd act as AMP’s Nominated Advisor and guide the Company in its regulatory requirements for listing on AIM.
-There is open and frequent dialogue between AMP and finnCap to ensure that we are adhering to the highest levels of corporate governance.
+finnCap Ltd act as AMP’s Nominated Advisor and guides the Company in its regulatory requirements for listing on AIM.
+There is open and frequent dialogue between AMP and finnCap to ensure that the Company continues to adhere to the highest levels of corporate governance.

 Industrial sites have potential exposure to environmental and Health and Safety issues.